EzekielBakwena/Botswana-Premier-League/README.md

 ** Adding constructors to both our domain classes
 We added ClubEntity,Team and Table constructors to their respective classes along with the this keyword. to the attributes

-**We then added getters and setters for the aforementioned attributes above.
+** We then added getters and setters for the aforementioned attributes above.
+** A selection sort, insertion sort, linear search and binary search.